navidrome/website/content/en/docs/Faq/_index.md

 any log files, it only outputs all information to `stdout`, making it easy for the proper logging tools in each platform to handle them.
 Some examples bellow:

-- **Linux**: if you installed Navidrome using the Systemd unit (as explained in the [install instructions](/docs/installation/pre-built-binaries/#create-a-systemd-unit)), you can see the logs using the [journalctl](https://manpages.debian.org/stretch/systemd/journalctl.1.en.html) tool: `journalctl -f -u navidrome.service`
+- **Linux**: if you installed Navidrome using the Systemd unit (as explained in the [install instructions](/docs/installation/pre-built-binaries/#create-a-systemd-unit)), you can see the logs using the [journalctl](https://manpages.debian.org/stretch/systemd/journalctl.1.en.html) tool: `journalctl -f -u navidrome.service`.

 - **Docker**: you can use `docker logs` or `docker-compose logs` to retrieve/follow the logs.

+- **Windows**: depending on what you used to install Navidrome as a service, the logs will be in different locations by default:
-- **Windows**: if you installed Navidrome as a service using [Shawl](https://github.com/mtkennerly/shawl), just check the `shawl_for_navidrome_*.log` files created in the same location as the Shawl executable.
+	- if you used [Shawl](https://github.com/mtkennerly/shawl), just check the `shawl_for_navidrome_*.log` files created in the same location as the Shawl executable.
+	- if you used [NSSM](http://nssm.cc/), the location of the logs are specified by the `AppStdout` attribute.
+	- if you used [WinSW](https://github.com/winsw/winsw), the log file is in the same directory as the WinSW configuration file for the Navidrome service.